py2ai/py2ai.github.io/_posts/2020-10-01-Make-GUI-With-Matplotlib-And-PyQt5.md

 ---
+layout: post
+title: "How to Make a Matplotlib and PyQt5 GUI - Complete Tutorial"
+description: "Learn to build interactive data visualization GUIs with Matplotlib and PyQt5.
+Load CSV files, create plots with multiple themes, and customize your data visualization."
+featured-img: pyqt6
+keywords:
+- matplotlib pyqt5
+- python gui
+- data visualization
+- csv plotting
+- matplotlib themes
+- pyqt5 tutorial
+- interactive plots
 categories:
 - GUI tutorial series
-description: "Hello friends, here is the code for the simple matplotlib GUI.
-Save it as main.py and run it to load the csv files.
-Enjoy, and do \ngive back your feedback an..."
-featured-img: pyqt6
-keywords:
-- based
+tags:
-- development
+- python
 - matplotlib
-- code
+- pyqt5
 - gui
+- data visualization
-- programming
+- csv
 - tutorial
-- python
-layout: post
 mathjax: true
-title: How to make a Matplotlib and PyQt5 based GUI
 ---

+# How to Make a Matplotlib and PyQt5 GUI

 Hello friends, here is the code for the simple matplotlib GUI.
 Save it as main.py and run it to load the csv files.
 Enjoy, and do give back your feedback and suggestions.
 Also please make sure, you are using Matplotlib version 3.2.1 or above.
 For more detail visit pyshine youtube channel.

 <br>